ArthurBeznik/42_codam_Born2beRoot/README.md

 > You have to configure your operating system with the **UFW firewall** (Uncomplicated FireWall) and thus leave **only port 4242 open**.
 - **During eval:**
-  - "UFW" program properly installed.
+  - Check that the "UFW" program is properly installed on the virtual machine.
-  - working properly.
+  - Check that it is working properly.
-  - explain what UFW is and the value using it.
+  - Explain to you basically what UFW is and the value of using it.
-  - list active rules in UFW, a rule must exist for port 4242.
+  - List the active rules in UFW.
+A rule must exist for port 4242.
-  - add new rule to open port 8080.
-    - check that is has been added by listing the active rules.
+  - Add a new rule to open port 8080.
+Check that this one has been added by listing the active rules.
-  - delete new rule.
+  - Finally, delete this new rule with the help of the student being evaluated.
 ### [UFW installation & configuration](ufw/README.md#section)
 ---